freestar-archive/freestarcapital-Freestar-Mobile-iOS-SDK/README.md

 To be able to show ads from all demand sources, it is important to follow these steps for proper integration of the SDK into your app.

 ###### Banner
 To see a working example, there is a sample banner app project included in this repository.
-See [banner sample](Examples/FreestarBannerApp/).
+See the [banner sample](Examples/FreestarBannerApp/).

 `1.`  Register your app with Freestar in _AppDelegate.didFinishLaunchingWithOptions()_:
 ```swift
 import UIKit
 import FSAdSDK